iankorf/apple/README.md

 Stuff from elsewhere

-+ BLE2 - BASIC line editor from Compute! magazine
++ BLE2 - BASIC line editor from Compute! magazine, fixed by me

 ## Live Programming ##